tc39/notes/meetings/2021-07/july-14.md

 WH: I’m weakly unconvinced about `filterReject`.
 I just don't see much of a use case for it, and if we do have it, we should call it `reject`.

 WH: I'm much more interested in `groupBy`.
 It seems like a useful thing for grouping things.
 My concern is about making things which work 99 percent of the time and have weird edge cases like the inheritance problems you mentioned.
 People will want to use this for database-like things where you get a bunch of results and group them by some part of a key.
-When that happens, I don't want to have to look up what happens if somebody uses “__proto__” for that key.
+When that happens, I don't want to have to look up what happens if somebody uses `__proto__` for that key.
 Or if somebody puts both the value `true` and the string `"true"` in there.
 So my preference would be to have Maps because that's the most well-behaved kind of output.

 JRL: I could agree to that.
 I don't feel strongly enough about any of the three options to force anything here.
 I think all three options are valuable and the only reason prefer the regular object is just because of the ecosystem precedent.